AI-Northstar-Tech/vector-io/README.md

 ## Telemetry

-Running the export_vdf and import_vdf scripts will send anonymous usage data to AI Northstar Tech to help improve the library.
+Running the scripts in the repo will send anonymous usage data to AI Northstar Tech to help improve the library.

 You can opt out this by setting the environment variable `DISABLE_TELEMETRY_VECTORIO` to `1`.